Ok, confession time! Ever since I started my very first Bullet Journal, doodles have been my biggest challenge.

 Regularly practicing doodling can definitely calm you down and generally improve your mood.

 Doodling can create those a-ha moments for you.
-While doodling, your brain is engaged enough to stay active, but not enough to spiral in the same thought.
-You give it a whole new state to work and you’d be amazed at what solutions it can come up with.
+While doodling, your brain is engaged enough to stay active but not enough to spiral in the same thought.
+You give it a whole new state to work, and you’d be amazed at what solutions it can come up with.

-Doodling also helps you to stay awake and alert to a subject you lost interest in, so really it’s pretty useful for students as well.
+Doodling also helps you to stay awake and alert to a subject you lost interest in, so really, it’s pretty useful for students as well.
 I don’t know about you guys, but I definitely needed something like that during my college days.

-So, doodling is actually not just a mindless hobby, but something that can help you with more than just developing your creativity.
+So, doodling is actually not just a mindless hobby but something that can help you with more than just developing your creativity.

 “But I Can’t Draw”

 I hear a lot of “I wish I could draw like that” and “I’ll never be able to draw like that”.

 It might not seem that way, but it’s definitely true.

 Of course, the shapes are refined to make them look like the thing you try to doodle.
-But that’s really the next step, so far we’re just learning to see these basic shapes so we can start doodling.
+But that’s really the next step; so far, we’re just learning to see these basic shapes so we can start doodling.

 There are a few basic shapes: